MichaelNoya/augmented-chest-xray/README.md

 # Augmented Chest X-Ray

 ## Introduction
-**Augmented Chest X-Ray** is a tool that uses data augmentation for training a CNN models specialized in multi-label classification of thorax anomalies in X-ray images.
+**Augmented Chest X-Ray** is a tool that uses data augmentation for training CNN models specialized in multi-label classification of thorax anomalies in X-ray images.
 * Optimized for training on the *NIH Chest X-ray Dataset*, introduced by Wang et al.<sup id="ref1">[1](#foot1)</sup>